leochiu-a/slidev-workspace/docs/getting-started/configuration.md

 ### hero.description

+**Default:** `Browse all available slide decks and use the search function to quickly find what you need.`

 The subtitle or description text displayed below the title.
-Defaults to `"Browse all available slide decks and use the search function to quickly find what you need."`.

 ```yaml
 hero: